Metal and mining stocks shine

-The breadth, indicating the overall health of the market, was strong.
-On the BSE, 1,581 shares rose and 877 shares fell.
-A total of 150 shares were unchanged.
+The breadth, indicating the overall health of the market, was positive.
+On the BSE, 1,276 shares rose and 1,011 shares fell.
+A total of 137 shares were unchanged.

-Overseas, Asian stocks were mixed in trading thinned by year-end holidays as several regional markets re-opened after the Christmas break.
-Hong Kong, Australia and New Zealand markets remain closed today, 26 December 2017.
-In Japan, the nationwide core consumer price index (CPI), which includes oil goods but excludes volatile fresh food prices, rose 0.9% in November from a year earlier, government data showed today, 26 December 2017.
-The pace of price growth was just ahead of October's 0.8%.
-US markets remained shut yesterday, 25 December 2017 on account of Christmas.
+Overseas, Asian markets were trading higher following a rally in oil and copper prices this week.
+Trade was thin ahead of the long New Year's weekend.
+US stocks eked out a positive close yesterday, 27 December 2017 with gains in real estate and utilities offsetting declines in energy and telecommunications stocks.
+In US economic reports, the Conference Board's consumer confidence index fell to 122.1 in December from 128.6 in November.

 Powered by Capital Market - Live News